-Julie is new to both Solstice West and the residential treatment industry.
-She came from a large medical corporation where she worked for over 16 years and focused on Customer Service, Marketing & Sales.
-Julie was drawn to Solstice because of the warm, small, nurturing family environment it provides and is excited to be part of something so special.
+Julie started her career at the Solstice programs in 2017, after working for a large medical corporation where she worked for over 16 years and focused on Customer Service, Marketing & Sales.
+She was drawn to Journey Home Young Adult because of the warm, small, nurturing family environment it provides and is excited to be part of something so special.
+Working at Journey Home Young Adult has not only helped her grow professionally, but had an even greater impact on her personally, being supported by the whole Journey Home Young Adult team, when it has come to her own adopted son and learning the best ways to support him.

-Julie has been married for 16 years, has two teenage boys as well as a dog, Bruno that is very much part of the family.
-Julie likes to work hard but play harder.
+Julie has been married for almost 20 years and has two teenage boys that keep her busy.
+She also has two dogs, Bruno and Charlie, and loves that she is able to bring them to work with her, and let the students love on them.
+Julie likes to work hard but plays harder.
 She loves spending time with her family & friends, traveling, biking and being outdoors.
-She loves going to the mountains with her boys to camp, ride four-wheelers or hike with her friends as often as possible.
+She loves going to the mountains with her boys or hiking with her friends as often as possible.

 Kim has a Bachelors of Science degree in Political Science & Criminal Justice with an emphasis in Corrections from Weber State University.
 She has been employed at Solstice since February 2011 as a Mentor and is now Admissions Director at Journey Home Young Adult.
 She has traveled extensively around the world and has enjoyed calling various destinations home.
 This has given her the ability to empathize with the young ladies who may be at times homesick for home and family.
 Her hobbies include reading, writing, and socializing with friends and family.